-Group health insurance policy provides standard cover to a group of employees or associated members.
-The employer can bear the premium cost (in the case of employer-employee relation) or the group members jointly.
-There are top-up covers available to an employee, which makes it a contributory plan.
+A group health insurance policy provides standard cover to employees of a firm or members associated with a group.
+The employer can bear the premium cost (in the case of employer-employee relation) or the group members jointly can do so.
+Top-up covers are available to an employee, which then makes it a contributory plan.
 This means that employees have an added option to extend insurance cover, by contributing to the premium cost.

-Additional benefits of group health insurance policy over an individual policy, or personal benefits accrued to an employee, should be understood in detail.
+There are many advantages of group health policies over an individual policy, or personal benefits that accrue to an employee.
+These benefits are mentioned below in detail.

-Benefits of Group Mediclaim Over Individual Health Cover
+Benefits of Group Health Insurance Over Individual Health Cover

 - Any individual, or an employee, is provided insurance under the standard group risk cover.
 Even if an employee has a pre-existing critical illness or congenital defect, he/she is eligible to join the plan by default.